gohqianxuan/wie3007-assignment/README.md

 KNIME contributes to the exploratory phase, providing additional capabilities for cluster analysis, particularly employing DBSCAN.
 Its flexibility allows for the implementation of advanced analytical techniques, complementing the capabilities of SAS Enterprise Miner and enhancing the scope of exploratory data analysis.

+### Featuretools

+Featuretools is an open-source Python framework for automated feature engineering.
+It contributes to the "Modify" stage of the SEMMA methodology, as it can automatically create features from the dataset provided to enhance the data for further analysis.

 ## Techniques Applied

 ### Explore

+1. Exploratory Data Analysis
-1. Association Rule Mining
+2. Association Rule Mining
-2. Sequence Analysis
+3. Sequence Analysis
-3. Time Series Clustering
+4. Time Series Clustering
-4. DBSCAN (Density-Based Spatial Clustering of Applications with Noise)
+5. DBSCAN (Density-Based Spatial Clustering of Applications with Noise)

+### Modify

+1. Data Cleaning
+2. Data Integration
+3. Data Transformation
+4. Features Generation

 ### Modeling

 1. Decision Trees